funatsufumiya/git_gdrive_interop_without_lfs/README.md

 This is useful when you have a large file that you want to version control with Git, but you don't want to use Git LFS.
 (Especially having quite large files, such as game assets or movie files.)

+NOTE: This method is not dependent on Google Drive.
+You can use any other (cloud) storage instead of Google Drive.
+And also you can use this method "with" Git LFS. (ex: when you want to use Git LFS for most files, but some quite large files are not suitable for Git LFS.)

 ## Script(s)

 - [scripts/gdrive-checker](scripts/gdrive-checker)